-Upgrading The Filter In Your Heating and Air Conditioning System Is One Of The Least Expensive Things You Can Do To Improve Indoor Air Quality
+Upgrading Your Furnace Filter Is One Of The Least Expensive Things You Can Do To Improve Indoor Air Quality

 The average person breathes in about 32,000 pints (18,185 liters) of air every day?
 Those 32,000 pints contain about 1,120,000,000 particles of dust and most of those particles are 3 microns or smaller in size.